NRO-dev/doc_18_git_notebook_marking/ojg3kb3re98.md

-WSubmission goals: first to Arxiv, then ?Frontiers in Computational Neuroscience
+Writing Submission goals: first to Arxiv, then ?Frontiers in Computational Neuroscience